baloian/typescript-ds-lib/doc/DOCUMENTATION.md

 `isEmpty()` - Checks if the hash table is empty.
 `clear()` - Removes all key-value pairs from the hash table.
 `size()` - Returns the number of key-value pairs in the hash table.
+`equals(other: HashTable<K, V>): boolean` - Checks if this hash table is equal to another hash table.

 ### Example Usage
 ```typescript